Non-periodic Fourier propagation algorithms for partial differential equations: Fourier methods with non-periodic boundaries

 \end{itemize} As a result,

 In a more compact notation, omitting all time arguments for simplicity,

 Therefore, provided that

-it follows that one has a solution to the original equation (\ref{eq:pde}).
+one has a solution to the original Eq. (\ref{eq:pde}).
 If the differential operator has factorized solutions, $G$ is a diagonal matrix.
-These are the cases treated here, but the method itself can be generalized.
+These are the examples treated here, but the method itself can be generalized.